ckeditor/ckeditor5/docs/installation/index.md

 Start using CKEditor 5 instantly thanks to the power of our CDN.
 Check out the {@link installation/getting-started/quick-start Quick start guide}.

-## Easy installation with predefined CKEditor 5 builds
+## Installing predefined CKEditor 5 builds

-Predefined CKEditor 5 builds are ready-to-use installations aimed at specific needs that you can simply download and use out of the box.
-Learn more about the {@link installation/getting-started/predefined-builds available predefined builds} and choosing the right one for you.
-This is the fastest way to kick-off you CKEditor 5 installation.
+Predefined CKEditor 5 builds are ready-to-use distributions aimed at specific needs that you can simply download and use out of the box.
+Learn more about the {@link installation/getting-started/predefined-builds available predefined builds} and choose the right one for you.
+This is the fastest way to kick-off your CKEditor 5 installation.

 ## Customizing the CKEditor 5 installation